Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 ### Postgres pods are `OOMKilled` or CPU throttled

-Update resources associated with `spire-postgres` in the `spire` namespace.
+Update resources associated with `cray-spire-postgres` in the `spire` namespace.
 This example is based on what was needed for a system with 4000 compute nodes.
 Trial and error may be needed to determine what is best for a given system at scale.